ngatia-boop/Event-guest-list-manager/README.md

 - ✅ The guest’s name is **displayed in a list** below the form.
 - ✅ Each guest in the list includes a **"Remove" button** to delete them.
 - ✅ Guest list is **limited to 10 entries**.
 Exceeding triggers an alert.
-- ✅ Each guest has a **"Toggle RSVP"** button to switch between **Attending** and **Not Attending** status.

 ---

-## 🌟 Stretch Features

-After implementing the core features, I added some extras:

-- 🏷️ Guests can be categorized as **Friend, Family, or Colleague**, with visual color tags.
-- ⏰ A **timestamp** shows when each guest was added.
-- ✏️ An **Edit button** allows users to update a guest’s name directly in the list.
-- 🎨 Clean, user-friendly UI with CSS styling for readability and interaction feedback.

 ---

 ## 👀 How to Use